 If you’re starting karate, you’ll probably find you’ll get fitter just by attending the beginners’ classes, but if you’re a real exercise junkie, our fitness classes are the place for you.
 You’ll get a good workout at these classes, but you’ll also get some bag work in which will help improve your punching and kicking.
 There’s nothing like hitting a bag to get a sense of how those techniques work.
 These classes aren’t formal karate classes, so no need to wear your gi.
 You can find out a lot more about our fitness programme here.

 Extension kata class: Friday 7:00-7:45.
-Main instructors: Sensei Julie Herron and Senpai Cath Duthie.
+Main instructors: Kyoshi Julie Herron and Sensei Cath Duthie.
 If you really want to dig into the intricacies of kata and get comfortable with them forwards, backwards, and any other way, this is the class to go to.
 Even if you don’t know any kata yet, you’ll pick them up here.

 Kata class: Saturday 9:00-10:00.
-Main instructor: Jun Shihan Peter Flowers.
+Main instructor: Jun Shihan Anna Morgan.
 This is one of the best-attended classes of the week, and a great way to get comfortable with your kata and meet a lot of your fellow karateka.

-Saturday 8:00-9:00.
-Main instructors: Jun Shihan Peter Flowers and Kyoshi Avis Macadam.
+Wednesday 7:00-7:45.
+Main instructors: Sei Shihan Peter Flowers.
 Come along and get that mawashi geri up to head height (or waist height).
 This is another class where wearing your gi isn’t required, although you will need to wear clothes you can move and stretch in.

-1st and 3rd Wednesdays of the month: 7:30 to 8:00; all other Wednesdays: 8:00 to 8:30.
-Main instructor: Sensei Julie Herron.
+1st Wednesday of the month: 7:30 to 8:00; all other Wednesdays: 8:00 to 8:30.
+Main instructor: Kyoshi Julie Herron.
 Meditation is one of the foundations of Seido karate, and this class is a great way to add to your practice of karate.
 We do seated meditation as well as walking meditation, and there’s time for questions afterwards.
 You’ll want to wear loose, comfortable clothes (warm clothes in winter), but not necessarily your gi.